Wednesday, November 12, 2008

 1. Gather up all of your kids' old broken crayons.
 Look under the couch, among the sheets on the bed, in all the toyboxes, and in the crisper drawer of your refrigerator.
 Ignore all the other disgusting things you find in your search--it's important to stay focused here.

 I'm an art snob, so my kids only use Crayola brand crayons--Prang are good, too, but Crayola is more readily available.
-You should know, though, that if you mix crayon brands, your crayons won't melt as neatly--they all have slightly different melting temperatures, you see, and if they have a lower melting temperature than I'm accounting for they'll get so hot that the pigment will separate from the wax, and if they have a hotter melting temperature, they won't melt at all in this oven.
+You should know, though, that if you mix crayon brands, your crayons won't melt as neatly--the brands all have slightly different melting temperatures, and if they have a lower melting temperature than I'm accounting for they'll get so hot that the pigment will separate from the wax, and if they have a hotter melting temperature, they won't melt at all in this oven.
 They'll look fine and be perfectly serviceable for your own kiddos, but might not be the peak of perfection if you're making them as gifts.

 2. Peel all the paper and cat hair off of your crayons, break them into small pieces, and sort them into your molds.